 When you’re discussing big issues with your partner, use your active listening skills.
 Listen to your partner and then summarize what they’ve said before expressing your own thoughts and emotions.
 By reflecting back to each other throughout the conversation, you can avoid getting into the blame game and listening with “back history” (where everything you hear is heard in the framework of all of your partner’s past mistakes).
 Once you’ve both truly heard each other, you can work together to find a solution or compromise.
 Remember that it’s ok to take a break and/or schedule a time to revisit the conversation if it becomes too heated!

 If your issues feel too much to resolve together, then know that it’s also ok to seek outside support.
 Doing so before the issues become too big - or long standing - can help reinforce your commitment to each other.
-If you're looking for support now, be sure to check out our resources and services page.
-We offer convenient solutions to our families, and are always here to help.

 Marriage is a team sport.
 You either win together or lose together.